storyfeet/dugi_bialan/content/works/little_red.md

 # "O my granny. your teeth have gotten soo big"

-go "ni li buna mudei da wei mugo ei vin"
+go "dis li buna mudei da wei mugo ei vin"

 # "This is very good, so I can EAT you"